Travelling Tummy Troubles – Solved

 You can also pack along a good travel probiotic supplement to take while you’re away.
 There are many great brands on the market now.
 Make sure it specifically says it’s for travel, as these probiotics are specially formulated to not need refrigeration.

-Lastly one of the other main tummy troubles people encounter when travelling is not that their bowels are moving too much, but in fact they aren’t moving at all.
-Being in a new environment, having a busy schedule and a change in eating habits can lead to the bowels becoming sluggish, which will leave you feeling sluggish and uncomfortable.
-There are many ways we can ensure our system keeps moving easily while we’re away.
+Being in a new environment, having a busy schedule and a change in eating habits can lead to the bowels becoming sluggish, which will leave you feeling uncomfortable.

 Stay hydrated throughout the day.
 This can take some conscious effort since we are usually preoccupied with sight-seeing and new experiences while travelling.

 - Having a reusable water bottle that you can carry with you is a great idea.

 - Refill whenever it’s empty and make sure it’s full before getting on an airplane as they are great at sucking away our water and leaving our cells feeling prune-ish.

 Being in a new living space and using an unfamiliar bathroom can cause our bowels to become shy as well.
 Getting your body moving and active will help to keep your bowels active.
 Taking a morning walk is great support.

 - Walking.
 The action massages our intestines and helps to move stool through.